CuratorOnline/code-challenge/ReadMe.md

 ### Deliverables
 #### Design
-Taking into account the above concerns please present a design on how you would you design system to support them.
+Taking into account the above concerns please present a design system to support them.

 Ideally, outlining the tradeoffs you have considered and how you came to your decision.
 The level of detail is left up to you.
 Diagrams are a great medium to help build understanding.